dojo/docs/dojo/dnd.rst

 Introduction
 ============

-**dojo/dnd** provides the basic user interface concepts of "drag and drop" where a user interface element it clicked, dragged and then dropped in another location. ``dojo/dnd`` uses an "avatar" to represent objects that are being dragged from one location to another.
+**dojo/dnd** provides the basic user interface concepts of "drag and drop" where a user interface element is clicked, dragged and then dropped in another location. ``dojo/dnd`` uses an "avatar" to represent objects that are being dragged from one location to another.
 As the avatar is shifted, it is designed to not obscure objects under the mouse giving better visibility.
 Additionally, it is possible to represent objects in the Avatar_ differently, which is described in